100% of your donation will go toward MHS student college scholarships

 Not in the slightest.
 I did not understand the real cost of attending university.

 When you applied to MSF, did you already know what college you were planning to attend?
-What was the name of the school?

 Yes, I was already accepted into New Jersey Institute of Technology (NJIT).